PositronicSoftware/VoyagerAPI-Unity3d/README.md

 </br>

-> See the Example Project for a working implementation of this in 'VoyagerAPITest.cs', in the `Awake()` method.
+> See the Example Project for a working implementation of this in 'VoyagerAPITest.cs', in the `Start()` method.

 ---------------------------------------------------------------------------